Shushishtok/AtS-my-first-mod/Getting Started.md

 Hello there, viceroy!
 So you decided to try your hand in modding Against The Storm?
 The Queen will surely be pleased!
 Be prepared to embark in an incredible journey, where you will settle the land, the sea and the sky!

-In all seriousness, we are glad that you decided to join our modding community and add your little twists to the already incredible game.
-It can be adding new stuff that don't exist, rebalancing of existing contents in the game, or maybe completely changing how the game works.
+In all seriousness, we are glad that you decided to join our modding community and add your little twists to this already incredible game.
+It can be adding new stuff that don't exist yet, rebalancing existing contents in the game, or maybe completely changing how the game works.
 Everything is possible, though some tasks may be easier than others.
 Remember to start simple and go from there.

 Before you begin the process, if you aren't in the AtS modding Discord yet, feel free to join us by clicking on [this Discord invite](https://discord.com/invite/AdzCf5uzNv).